Patriarch Athenagoras Orthodox Institute

 The Patriarch Athenagoras Orthodox Institute (PAOI) is a member of the Graduate Theological Union, an ecumenical and interfaith consortium of nine independent seminaries and ten affiliated centers based in Berkeley, California.
 The institute is a unique, independent, not-for-profit teaching and research institution.
 The PAOI exists to educate, communicate, promote and sustain the traditions, values, teachings and culture of Eastern Orthodox Christianity.
 It is the only independent and permanently endowed Orthodox educational center with a physical presence at a North American university.

+The organization has EIN 94-2736765 as a 501(c)(3) Public Charity; in 2025 it claimed $147,027 in total revenue and $597,453 in total assets.

 The PAOI is chartered by the Ecumenical Patriarchate of Constantinople in modern-day Istanbul, Turkey, and is named in honor of Patriarch Athenagoras I of Constantinople, the Ecumenical Patriarch of Constantinople from 1948 to 1972.

 Academics

 The PAOI offers the Master of Arts in Eastern Orthodox Christian Studies as a two-year degree program.
 It is the only MA program in Orthodox theology in North America outside of those offered by the Orthodox seminaries in the Eastern United States.